I've often wondered about the differences between lazy_static

 Part 2: I have preferences. §

-• static ref FOO isn't valid Rust syntax.
-This makes it difficult for people new to the language— they're trying to learn proper Rust syntax, and when they see code examples that use "incorrect" syntax it's easy to get confused.
+isn't valid Rust syntax.
+This makes it difficult for people new to the language— they're trying to learn proper Rust syntax, and when they see code examples that use "incorrect" syntax it's easy to get confused.- rustfmt won't format code inside a macro, so you wind up with quirky code styles inside

-• lazy_static disables the dead_code lint, so you won't notice if the value becomes unused in the future.
+lint, so you won't notice if the value becomes unused in the future.- variables defined inside a

-• variables defined inside a lazy_static! block appear to have a straightforward type, but you can't use them as though they are that type— often one needs to add a gratuitous deref *, and it's not obvious why.
+block appear to have a straightforward type, but you can't use them as though they are that type— often one needs to add a gratuitous deref*

 For example, this code doesn't compile: